donjude-eng/brad-js/README.md

 - Display meals in DOM with image and hover effect
 - Click on meal and see the details
 - Click on generate button and fetch & display a random meal

+## Expense Tracker

+- Create UI for project
+- Display transaction items in DOM
+- Show balance, expense and income totals
+- Add new transation and reflect in total

  ```